 The Best Option – Big Breakfast and Small Dinner

 Dr. Jakubowicz also mentioned that the peaks of high blood sugar are related to the early development of complications of heart disease.
-According to this doctor and her team consuming large breakfast and small dinner is the best option and it also can be beneficial.
+According to this doctor and her team consuming a large breakfast and small dinner is the best option and it also can be beneficial.

-According to one study published in Diabetologia, people that had a big breakfast and small dinner had 20 % lower levels of blood sugar compared to those people that had small and light breakfast and a big dinner.
+According to one study published in Diabetologia, people that had a big breakfast and small dinner had 20 % lower levels of blood sugar compared to those people that had a small and light breakfast and a big dinner.

 In the new study, there were 22 participants with type 2 diabetes.
 Their average age was around 57 years.
 And their BMI i.e. body mass index was actually more than 28.

 What is BMI?
 The BMI can roughly estimate the body fat in an individual.
-So, BMI of 28 actually means that the individual is not obese, but overweight.
+So, a BMI of 28 actually means that the individual is not obese, but overweight.